Luigi Mancini

 We discovered TOI-1853b, which is the most dense Neptune-size planet in the known Galaxy thanks to TESS data and precise radial-velocity measurements with HARPS-N at the TNG.

-I am a member of the JWST (James Webb Space Telescope) Transiting Exoplanet Community Early Release Science program, whose goal is to understand the limitations and capabilities of the JWST instruments and provide the scientific community with the technical skills to analyze JWST data, in particular those concerning the study of the atmospheres of transiting exoplanets.
-The aim is not only to demonstrate JWST's ability to obtain precise measurements of the chemical composition of the atmospheres of transiting planets but also to test the various instrumental modalities, which will then be used in the coming years to study a wide variety of exoplanets, from the hot and giant ones up to the more temperate and terrestrial ones.
+I was a member of the JWST (James Webb Space Telescope) Transiting Exoplanet Community Early Release Science program, whose goal was to understand the limitations and capabilities of the JWST instruments and provide the scientific community with the technical skills to analyze JWST data, in particular those concerning the study of the atmospheres of transiting exoplanets.
+The aim was not only to demonstrate JWST's ability to obtain precise measurements of the chemical composition of the atmospheres of transiting planets but also to test the various instrumental modalities, which are currently used to study a wide variety of exoplanets, from the hot and giant ones up to the more temperate and terrestrial ones.
 A little over a month after the first data collected by the James Webb Space Telescope, the Transiting Exoplanet Early Release Science Team unequivocally detected carbon dioxide in the atmosphere of the exoplanet WASP-39b.
-In November 2022, we achieved another first: an extremely detailed molecular and chemical portrait of the skies of the exoplanet WASP-39b.
+In 2023, we achieved another first: an extremely detailed molecular and chemical portrait of the skies of the exoplanet WASP-39b.
 Among the unprecedented revelations, there is the first detection in an exoplanetary atmosphere of sulfur dioxide, a molecule produced by chemical reactions triggered by highly energetic radiation from the planet's parent star.
 Other atmospheric constituents detected by the JWST include sodium, potassium and water vapour, confirming previous observations from space and ground-based telescopes, as well as finding additional traces of water, at longer wavelengths, that had never been seen Before.
 The JWST also saw carbon monoxide and carbon dioxide, the latter at higher resolution, providing double the data reported by its previous observations.
 These results have been described in a series of papers published by Nature (Volume 614 Issue 7949).

 I am also a member of the Exo-Earth Discovery and Exploration Network (EDEN), which aims to find habitable planets within 50 light years.
 Actually, a large part of the exoplanet community is focussing on the neighbours of the Solar system, not only for the obvious observational reasons but also in the spirit of future exploration, because the closest planets will be the only ones that can be reached by the human being on a historical scale.